The European Law Students Association was founded in Vienna in 1981 by Austrian, German, Hungarian and Polish students.

 Today, ELSA, the largest law student association in the world, is present in over 350 faculties among 44 countries and counts over 50.000 students and law practitioners.

-ELSA Louvain-la-Neuve is one of the local groups of ELSA Belgium and is made up of 6 departments: Marketing, Seminars & Conferences (S&C), Academic Activities (AA), Study Visits, STEP (Student Traineeship Exchange Program), Law Schools and a new one created this year : Moot Court Competitions (MCC).
+ELSA Louvain-la-Neuve is one of the local groups of ELSA Belgium and is made up of 8 departments: Marketing, Seminars & Conferences (S&C), Academic Activities (AA), Study Visits, STEP (Student Traineeship Exchange Program), Law Schools, Moot Court Competitions (MCC), Human Rights and ELSA Spirit.
 Within these departments, each active member has an important role in the achievement of every single event created by each department and are, thus, truly implicated in the daily life of the association.

 ELSA Louvain-la-Neuve is also aware of some environmental issues, such as plastic.
 Therefore we made a commitment to remove single-use plastic and, more generally, reduce waste production at our events.